Reserve a street to play?

 - ensure the installation and removal of the nadar gates (or any other infrastructure) at the specified times

 - ensure the link between residents and municipality

 - sign a charter specifying the role of the godparents

 You want to get started and want information or advice:

 The application form must be duly completed, signed and sent by post:

 Rue des Halles 4

 - by e-mail: email@example.com

 The document must reach the administration at least 30 days before the start of the event, and must be accompanied by a paper survey gathering the opinion of at least half of the residents of the street section concerned and the charter for good functioning signed by the godparents.

-The introduction of this form does not constitute an authorization to hold the event.
+The introduction of this form does not constitute an authorisation to hold the event.
 The decision lies with the municipality on the basis of a case-by-case analysis by the police zone and the municipal services.